Megafunk/MassSample/README.md

 - A bare minimum movement processor to show how to set up processors.
 - An entity spawner that uses a special mass-specific data asset to spawn entities in a circle defined in an Environmental Query System (EQS).
 - A Mass-simulated crowd of cones that parades around the level following a ZoneGraph shape with lanes.
+- A linetraced projectile simulation example
+- Grouped niagara rendering for entities

 <!-- FIXME: Let's figure out first an index to later fill with content if you agree. -->